What are your hours?

 What is the unattended children policy?

 Children under the age of 10 must be accompanied by someone older than 14 years of age.
+You can read the full policy here.

 What are the rules for the Internet and computer use?